Client Integration

 Security Model

-The Capsule client's security foundation is that the private key cannot be extracted from the browser, even by the user or malicious JavaScript code.
+When clientBound: true is enabled, the client generates an RSA-OAEP key pair and the private key cannot be extracted from the browser, even by the user or malicious JavaScript code.

 How Non-Extractable Keys Work